microsoft/vscode-docs/docs/editor/vscode-web.md

 The GitHub Repositories extension makes it easy for you to clone the repository locally with the **GitHub Repositories: Continue Working on...** command available from the Command Palette (`kbstyle(F1)`) or by clicking on the Remote indicator in the Status bar.

-## Bring your own compute with the VS Code Server
+## Use your own compute power with the VS Code Server

 You may develop against another machine in VS Code for the Web using the VS Code Server.